SyedT1/AstroCLIMB-Shared-Task/README.md

 | [`astroclimb_kaggle_improved.ipynb`](notebooks/astroclimb_kaggle_improved.ipynb) | Cached CLIP, pHash, TF-IDF, grouped OOF validation, threshold tuning, and nonlinear model comparison | **0.44505** |
 | [`metadata-first-hybrid-training.ipynb`](notebooks/metadata-first-hybrid-training.ipynb) | Metadata-first DOI/citation-graph resolution with candidate consensus and modality-specific CatBoost fallbacks using SPECTER2, SigLIP2, DINO, TF-IDF, OCR, and pHash features | **0.48279** |

 The reported values are the scores rendered by Kaggle for the submissions produced by the corresponding notebooks.
 The competition evaluates submissions with macro-averaged F1, as described above.
-The improved notebook raises the score from 0.39283 to 0.44505, an absolute gain of 0.05222.
+The improved notebook raises the starter score from 0.39283 to 0.44505, and the metadata-first hybrid raises it to 0.48279.

-### Notebook working procedure
+### Starter notebook working procedure

 For each pair, the notebook first identifies each object as either caption text or a Base64-encoded PNG.
 A pretrained CLIP model maps both modalities into the same embedding space.
 If the raw CLIP representation of object \(o_i\) is \(g(o_i)\), its normalized embedding is